-Our learning activities will always involve playing and exploring, being active and creative, and developing critical thinking.
-Each activity is adapted to suit each student’s unique needs and interests to provide every child with a strong foundation for their education.
+Our learning activities always involve playing and exploring, being active and creative, and developing critical thinking.
+Activities are adapted to suit each student’s unique needs and interests, providing every child with a strong foundation for their education.

-Our students continue to develop their skills and knowledge in a stimulating and challenging learning environment.
-Building upon their experience at each key stage, students will find themselves studying a wide variety of subjects to prepare them for the IGCSE exams taken at age 16:
+Key stage 3 begins in secondary school, where students continue to develop their skills and knowledge in a stimulating and challenging learning environment.
+Building upon their experience from key stage 1 and 2, students will find themselves studying a wide variety of subjects to prepare for the GCSE and IGCSE exams taken at age 16:

 - Art and Design